Elin-Modding-Resources/Elin.Docs/articles/15_Texture Mods/pcc.md

 ## File Location

 Place PCC files in `Actor/PCC/female` folder inside your [mod package](../2_Getting%20Started/basic_mod).
+Note that this path always contains female, regardless of whether the character is male or female.

+Mount PCC files should be placed in the `Actor/PCC/ride` folder inside your [mod package](../2_Getting%20Started/basic_mod).

 ## Oversized Canvas

-To create tiles other than 32×48, install the Variable Sprite Support mod.
+To create tiles other than 32×48, install the [Variable Sprite Support](https://steamcommunity.com/sharedfiles/filedetails/?id=3369451909) mod.